redsanket/spark/external/oozie/guide/auth.rst

 Athens (http://devel.corp.yahoo.com/athens/guide/) is a hosted service at Yahoo supporting role-based authorization.
 Oozie is a special proxy user of the Athens which supports fetching role tokens for a particular role on behalf of a user.
-To enable that, users will have add ``hadoop.oozie`` as member to the role that they want to give access to in addition to the username under which the Oozie workflow will be run as.
-The user can either be yby.<yahoo user> or ygrid.<headless user>.
+To enable that, users will have to add ``hadoop.oozie`` as member to the role that they want to give access to in addition to the username under which the Oozie workflow will be run as.
+The user can either be user.<yahoo user> or ygrid.<headless user>.

-For eg: If the workflow will be run as user filo, then ``hadoop.oozie`` and ``yby.filo`` will have to be added as members of that role.
+For eg: If the workflow will be run as user filo, then ``hadoop.oozie`` and ``user.filo`` will have to be added as members of that role.
 If the workflow will be run as grid headless user mog_prod, then ``hadoop.oozie`` and ``ygrid.mog_prod`` will have to be added as members of that role.